On path-cycle decompositions of triangle-free graphs: Introduction

 ~ All graphs considered here are simple, that is, without loops and multiple edges.
 As usual, for a graph~$G$, we denote by $V(G)$ and $E(G)$ its vertex set and edge set, respectively.
 A collection of subgraphs~$\mathcal{D}$ of $G$ is called a \emph{decomposition of $G$} if each edge of $G$ is contained in exactly one subgraph of~$\mathcal{D}$.
 If a decomposition $\mathcal{D}$ of $G$ consists only of paths (resp. cycles), then we say that it is a \emph{path decomposition} (resp. \emph{cycle decomposition}) of $G$, and if it consists of paths and cycles, then we say that it is a \emph{path-cycle decomposition}.

 About fifty years ago, according to Lov\'asz~\cite{Lov68}, Gallai conjectured the following bound on the cardinality of a path decomposition of a connected graph:

-\begin{conjecturegallai} {Every connected graph $G$ on $n$ vertices has a path decomposition of cardinality at most~$\left\lceil\frac{n}{2}\right\rceil$.} \end{conjecturegallai} Despite many efforts and attempts~\cite{JGT:JGT3190040207,Fan2005117,JGT:JGT21735,Lov68,Pyber1996152} to prove Gallai's conjecture, it remains unsolved.
+\begin{conjecture}[Gallai's Conjecture] {Every connected graph $G$ on $n$ vertices has a path decomposition of cardinality at most~$\left\lceil\frac{n}{2}\right\rceil$.} \end{conjecture} Despite many efforts and attempts~\cite{JGT:JGT3190040207,Fan2005117,JGT:JGT21735,Lov68,Pyber1996152} to prove Gallai's conjecture, it remains unsolved.
 The earliest and major progress towards this conjecture was made by Lov\'asz.
 In~\cite{Lov68}, he proved that every graph on $n$ vertices has a path-cycle decomposition of cardinality at most~$\lfloor{n}/{2}\rfloor$.
-Lov\'asz's result implies that graphs with at most one even vertex satisfy Gallai's conjecture; an \emph{even vertex} (resp. \emph{odd vertex}) is a vertex with even degree (resp. odd degree).
-As Lov\'asz's work suggests, it seems to be particularly difficult to guarantee the validity of Gallai's conjecture on graphs with many even vertices.
-Indeed, the broadest subclass of Eulerian graphs, excluding the complete graphs on an odd number of vertices, for which the conjecture is known to be true is the one composed of graphs of maximum degree~$4$~\cite{FKfav}.
-Along with many other classes of graphs for which Gallai's conjecture is not known to be true, we find the class of planar graphs.
-This is quite surprising if we consider that Haj\'os' conjecture, which states that every Eulerian graph on $n$ vertices has a cycle decomposition of cardinality at most~$\lfloor{n}/{2}\rfloor$, has been positively settled for planar graphs~\cite{Seyffarth1992291}.
+Since any path-cycle decomposition of a graph has at least $p/2$ paths, where $p$ is the number of odd vertices in the graph, Lov\'asz's result implies that graphs with at most one even vertex satisfy Gallai's conjecture; an \emph{even vertex} (resp. \emph{odd vertex}) is a vertex with even degree (resp. odd degree).
+Dean and Kouider~\cite{DEAN200043} proved that every graph~$G$ has a path decomposition into at most $\frac{p}{2} + \left \lfloor \frac{2}{3} q\right \rfloor$ paths, where $p$ (resp. $q$) is the number of odd (resp. even non-isolated) vertices in $G$.
+Later, Harding and McGuinness~\cite{JGT:JGT21735} proved that this bound can be greatly improved for graphs of large girth.
+They showed the bound $\frac{p}{2} + \left \lfloor \frac{g+1}{2g} q\right \rfloor$, where $g\geq 4$ denotes the girth of the graph~$G$.
+As these works suggest, it seems to be particularly difficult to guarantee the validity of Gallai's conjecture on graphs with many even vertices.
+Indeed, the broadest subclass of Eulerian graphs, excluding the complete graphs on an odd number of vertices, for which the conjecture is known to be true is the one composed of graphs of maximum degree~4~(see~\cite{FKfav}).